serguun42/Anime-Twitter-Picker-Bot/README.md

 # Anime-Twitter-Picker Bot
-Here is a single file for Node.JS
+Here is a single file for Node.JS (use whatever you want version).
-You can use whatever version of Node.JS you want, lol Use `atpb.json` for setting tokens.
-Key *"TELEGRAM_BOT_TOKEN"* is for guess what.
-So is *"TWITTER_CONSUMER_KEY"* and *"TWITTER_CONSUMER_SECRET"*.
-You should specify admin's data and chats' data in `atpb.json` also.
+Use `ATPB` in `config.json` for setting up Telegram and Twitter tokens, specifying admin's and chats' data.
 In addition, you can use your own service for viewing pixiv images.
 (Pixiv requires "Referer" header so you can build your own service which will do all the work)

-Here are modules that `animetwitterpickerbot.js` uses (you can install them with `npm` or `yarn` or whatever you want):
+Here are modules that `animetwitterpickerbot.js` uses (you can install them with `npm`, `yarn`, etc.):
 * Telegraf
 * Twitter-lite
+* request

 #### Some useful links
 * [Telegraf Module for Node.jS](https://telegraf.js.org/)